Hello there, back again with another article for you! This time we will be looking at one of my recent purchases, the mighty KRK Rokit 5 G4!

 First of all, you have to definitely place them at ear level, this is the most crucial foundation of a good starting point when placing your studio monitors.
 I was one of those people who just put their speakers on a desk, almost touching the back wall.
-But with experiment and research, I found out that this may be the worst thing you could ever do to yourself.
+But with experiments and research, I found out that this may be the worst thing you could ever do to yourself.

 This rule of thumb shouldn’t be ignored.
 Even with your consumer-level speakers, you can see how much difference it will make.

 Try this little experiment with your multimedia speakers (I assume you have 2 speakers).
-Hold and lift them with both hands, place them as if you are creating a triangle.
-You will instantly see how stereo image and bass response change!
+Hold and lift them with both hands, and place them as if you are creating a triangle.
+You will instantly see how the stereo image and bass response change!

 In order to achieve this while you can set your hands free, you should consider buying monitor stands and isolation pads.
-Since I live in a small place and I have a few possible placements of my desk and speakers, I have also purchased an amazing product called IsoAcoustics ISO-155.
+Since I live in a small place and I have a few possible placements for my desk and speakers, I have also purchased an amazing product called IsoAcoustics ISO-155.

 IsoAcoustics ISO-155 is a pair of table stands and isolation pads for reference monitors and speakers.
 Although they seem to be a bit pricey, it’s totally worth the damage in your wallet! 🙂

 See my full review of IsoAcoustics ISO-55 isolation stands and listen how it changes and fine tunes your low-end!

 IsoAcoustics ISO-155 has really helped me to place them at ear level and already refined low-end for me.
 In order to prove they really work, I spent a lot of time and recorded a set of videos for you.